 Reasons Why Cheerleading Is a Sport

-There is no question that competitive cheerleading is a physically demanding sport.
-Teams incorporate elements of dance, tumbling and gymnastics to create performance routines.
+There is no question that competitive cheer requires lots of hard work and physical activity.
+“All-star” teams incorporate dance, tumbling and gymnastics to create performance routines.
 "Stunting" is a particular cheerleading activity that involves cheerleaders sitting, standing or squatting on others, such as in pyramids and basket tosses.
-These performance elements require strength, stamina, balance and timing, all clear athletic qualities.
-An example of the required athletic ability can be seen at the University of Alabama: all cheerleaders, at the very minimum, must to be able to do a standing back handspring and a standing back tuck, which is a flip with no hands.
+These stunts require strength, stamina, acrobatics and timing, the kind of things you’d see football players use during a football game.
+An example of this can be seen at the NCAA’s University of Alabama.
+All cheerleaders must be able to do a standing back handspring and a standing back tuck, which is a flip with no hands, in order to be a part of the cheer squad.
+However, these moves can be performed anywhere from the pro level to high school.

-In order to gain and maintain those athletic qualities, a competitive cheerleader must train as hard as any other athlete.
-Collegiate-level cheerleaders report spending as much time practicing as their peers in other varsity sports.
+In order to gain and maintain those skills, a competitive cheerleading squad must train as hard as any other baseball, basketball or football team.
+Collegiate-level school cheerleaders report spending as much time practicing as their peers in other varsity sports.
 In addition to attending cheer practice to practice stunting, tumbling, and dancing, cheerleaders must also weight lift and work out several times a week.
-University of Kentucky cheerleader Maurice Grant, who also played football and ran track in high school, told the "Kentucky Kernel" "I think (cheerleading) is definitely a sport.
-You work just as hard as anyone else."
+This is to prevent catastrophic injuries from being out of shape or from a lack of strength.

 Competitive cheerleading is directed by a coach, much as other team sports are directed by a coach or coaching staff.
 The coach will direct the routines, supervise training and motivate her charges to compete at their highest level.
 Coaches are trained not only in supervising stunting but in safety as well.
 Some coaches are highly sought-after; the University of Oregon's Felecia Mulkey, for example, was recruited after a nationwide search.

 For an activity to truly be considered a sport, it must involve competition against others.
 In competitive cheerleading, squads compete against each other in a head-to-head fashion and are evaluated according to a standardized set of rules.
 This point is the real bone of contention when it comes to questions about cheerleading as a sport.
 Many squads still primarily exist to support other sports teams.
-Moreover, there is no one overarching governing body or set of rules for the sport of cheerleading; instead there are several independent organizations that sponsor their own championship tournament.
-Nonetheless, members of each of these organizations do compete against each other in scheduled, organized matches, just as in other sports.
+However, there is a governing body known as the International Cheer Union that helps to set up national championships and give a clear set of rules for competitive cheer.
+There are other smaller groups that do this but the ICU is the one recognized by teams like USA cheer and more.

 Lori A. Selke has been a professional writer and editor for more than 15 years, touching on topics ranging from LGBT issues to sexuality and sexual health, parenting, alternative health, travel, and food and cooking.
 Her work has appeared in Curve Magazine, Girlfriends, Libido, The Children's Advocate, Decider.com, The SF Weekly, EthicalFoods.com and GoMag.com.